wilsonzlin/tinybuf/README.md

 }
 ```

 While this approach allows storing different types of bytes without copying to a `Vec`, the boxing essentially reverses that optimisation, since calling `Box::new` will always move it to the heap, even for `Box<[u8]>` values.
-This may not be too bad for data already on the heap, since it's only the struct itself, not the data, that is heap allocated, but it still requires a heap allocation of relatively small sizes.
+This may not be too bad for data already on the heap, since it's only the struct itself, not the data, that is heap allocated, but it still requires a heap allocation of a relatively small size.

 This is where TinyBuf comes in: